profchiso/-knowledge-capture/README.md

 **Implementation Details:**

 1. **Real-time Filtering:** A search bar filters entries instantly by matching text in the **Title** or **Description** fields.
-This eliminates the need for page reloads or complex taxonomy navigation.
+This eliminates the need for page reloads and long scrolling.

-2. **Mobile Prototype/Animation:** On mobile, the search input is initially represented only by a compact **Search Icon**.
-Tapping the icon triggers a smooth CSS transition that horizontally **expands the search bar** across the header.

-3. **Clutter Reduction:** While the search bar is active (expanded), the **Floating Action Button (FAB)** for adding a new entry is hidden, preventing visual clutter and keeping the technician focused on the search task.
+2. **Clutter Reduction:** While the search bar is active (expanded), the **Floating Action Button (FAB)** for adding a new entry is hidden, preventing visual clutter and keeping the technician focused on the search task.

 This ensures maximum vertical screen space is preserved on mobile devices while making the search function easily accessible and highly discoverable.